Male Fertility Supplements: An Evidence Based Review and Recommendations

 Since critical aspects of sperm development happen throughout this entire 90 days it is important that the sperm develop in the optimal, nutrient-rich, environment for the full 90 days.

 Vitamin C, heard of it?
-You were probably expecting us to start off our list of male fertility supplements with something hard to pronounce, but this famous vitamin with potent antioxidant activity is one of the best nutrients for male fertility.
+You were probably expecting us to start off our list of male fertility supplements with something hard to pronounce, but this famous vitamin with potent antioxidant activity is likely one of the nutrients that best supports normal male fertility.

-Given all that, you may not be too surprised that Vitamin C supplementation has been shown to provide a huge increase in sperm count and motility.
+Given all that, you may not be too surprised that Vitamin C supplementation has been shown to support healthy sperm count and motility.
+In one study, researchers, researchers looked at sperm count and motility before and after vitamin C supplementation.

 Depending on the dose, sperm concentration jumped from 8.22 million/mL to 12.53 million/mL or 7.58 million/mL to 12.33 million/mL.